Subaru Head Gasket Problem: The History and The Symptoms

 The problems started when Subaru started using a composite head gasket in some of their car models from 1997 to 1999.
 The device features a multi-layer steel shim coated with a graphite layer.
 It was not up to the mark and allowed coolant to leak into the exhaust pressure and combustion chamber.

 There was no Subaru head gasket recall but the company redesigned the cylinder heads and configurations of the camshaft.
 However, it only led to the coolant and oil leak at the external head gasket.

 The Symptoms of Subaru Head Gasket Problem

-- You will find oil trickling down between the head and block surfaces.
+- Oil trickling down between the head and block surfaces.
 The leak will get bigger with time and possibly lead to a coolant leaking.

-- The smell of Sulphur or fuel from the coolant reservoir.
+- The Sulphur or fuel smell from the coolant reservoir.
 At this stage, you will also notice higher readings in the coolant temperature gauge.

-- Recurrent overheating of the engine during a long drive.
+- Recurrent engine overheating during a long drive.

 Early detection of the Subaru head gasket problem and repair it will solve the issue altogether.
 In fact, a properly maintained vehicle after the repair will run for thousands of miles without any hitch.

 Just so you know, related to this issue, a warranty for head gaskets is covered by Subaru.
 But many reports state that this issue generally occurred between 120,000 or up to 150,000 miles.